kmpf/uap/doc/source/interaction.rst

 **uap** uses Python's |argparse_link|.
 Therefore, **uap** provides help information on the command-line::

     $ uap -h
     usage: uap [-h] [-v] [--version]
                [<project-config>.yaml]
-             {fix-problems,render,report,run-locally,status,steps,
-             submit-to-cluster,task-info,volatilize}
+               {fix-problems,render,run-locally,status,steps,submit-to-cluster,run-info,volatilize}
                ...

     This script starts and controls 'uap' analysis.

     positional arguments:
       <project-config>.yaml
-                          Path to YAML file which holds the pipeline configuration.
-It has to follow the structure given in the documentation.
+                            Path to YAML file that contains the pipeline configuration.
+                            The content of that file needs to follow the documentation.

     optional arguments:
       -h, --help            show this help message and exit -v, --verbose         Increase output verbosity
       --version             Display version information.

     subcommands:
       Available subcommands.

-    {fix-problems,render,report,run-locally,status,steps,submit-to-cluster,
-    task-info,volatilize}
+      {fix-problems,render,run-locally,status,steps,submit-to-cluster,run-info,volatilize}
-      fix-problems        Fixes problematic states by removing stall files. render              Renders DOT-graphs displaying information of the analysis.
-      report              Generates reports of steps which can do so. run-locally         Executes the analysis on the local machine. status              Displays information about the status of the analysis. steps               Displays information about the steps available in UAP. submit-to-cluster   Submits the jobs created by the seq-pipeline to a cluster
-      task-info           Displays information about certain source or processing tasks.
-      volatilize          Saves disk space by volatilizing intermediate results
+        fix-problems        Fixes problematic states by removing stall files. render              Renders DOT-graphs displaying information of the analysis. run-locally         Executes the analysis on the local machine. status              Displays information about the status of the analysis. steps               Displays information about the steps available in uap. submit-to-cluster   Submits the jobs created by uap to a cluster run-info            Displays information about certain source or processing runs. volatilize          Saves disk space by volatilizing intermediate results

-  For further information please visit http://uap.readthedocs.org/en/latest/ For citation use ...
+    For further information please visit http://uap.readthedocs.org/en/latest/
+    For citation use ...

-Almost all subcommands require a YAML configuration file (see :doc:`configuration`) **except** for ``uap steps``, which does not dependent on a concrete analysis.
+Almost all subcommands require a YAML configuration file (see :ref:`analysis_configuration`) **except** for ``uap steps``, which works independent of an analysis configuration file.

-Everytime **uap** is started with a :ref:`configuration-of-uap` several things
+Everytime **uap** is started with a
+:ref:`analysis configuration file <analysis_configuration>` the following actions
 happen:

-1. The configuration file is read
+1. Configuration file is read
-2. The tools given in the :ref:`tools section <uap_config_tools_section>` are checked
+2. Tools given in the :ref:`tools section <uap_config_tools_section>` are
+   checked
-3. The input files are checked
+3. Input files are checked
-4. The state of all runs are calculated.
+4. State of all runs are calculated

-If any of these steps fails, **uap** will print an error message with and it will crash.
+If any of these steps fail, **uap** will exit and print an error message.
-This may seem a bit harsh, but after all, it's better to fail early than to fail late if failing is unavoidable.

-**uap** creates a symbolic link, if it does not exist already, pointing to the :ref:`destination path <config-file-destination-path>` called ``<project-config>.yaml-out``.
+**uap** will create a symbolic link, if it does not exist already, pointing to the :ref:`destination path <config-file-destination-path>` called ``<project-config>.yaml-out``.
 The symbolic link is created in the directory containing the ``<project-config>.yaml``.